Gladioul/Renpy_ollama_local_AI_configuration/README.md

 -Add the chance to input personality to the prompts

+-Explain that is not necesary to use ollam via cmd

+-¿Logo for the repo?

+-¿Create a default personality and look for our MC?

+-TTS?

 -Do some cleaning on the Files

 -Add some style to the program (It's pretty rough):